 The information on governance included here supplements that described in the Trustees Report and in the Statement of Trustees' Responsibilities.
 The board of trustees have not met this year, however the finance committee have met on their behalf.
+As the Trust comprises a single academy, the Trustees consider that its oversight of the Trust is achieved through meetings of the local board of governors together with the Trust's finance committee.
 Attendance during the year at meetings of the board of governors was as follows: